paulosjd/pyratest/README.md

+Source code for a Pyramid application created for testing purposes in the development of separate Python packages.

 In the env.py file that get after run alembic -c development.ini init alembic, update like:

 # add your model's MetaData object here